 several months at a time, which also involves returning of the shad to tanks

 We take between 24 to 50 shad per fishing trip - depending on size of

 To keep them in good shape and active I have been

-feeding and medicating shad successfully.
+feeding and medicating shad successfully for several years.

 It can be done.